Gremlin Installation Guide¶

 - Simple: Instead of crafting chaos engineering experiments by hand, you are provided with a range of simple to use attacks that can be automated.
 Gremlin provides a simple to use Control Panel, API and CLI.

 - Safe: All attacks have a halt feature, any experiment can be terminated within seconds.
 Gremlin provides role-based access controls (RBAC).
 Companies are the top-level organizational unit in Gremlin.
 All resources including Clients, Users, and Templates are associated with a Company.

 - Secure: Gremlin attacks are generated on the control plane, clients make outbound SSL calls to poll for attacks.
 Gremlin does not require root privileges to any machines in your infrastructure.
 Gremlin provides secure command execution, security auditing, multi-factor authentication (MFA) and SAML SSO.

 Gremlin must be installed on each host you wish to attack, and every installed gremlin must be registered with the Gremlin service.
-If you would prefer to install Gremlin with Docker instead of running it directly on the host, read our guide on How To Install Gremlin with Docker.
+If you would prefer to install Gremlin with Docker instead of running it directly on the host, read our guide on How to Install and Use Gremlin in a Docker Container.

 How to install Gremlin with Debian¶

 # Add the gremlin repo echo "deb https://deb.gremlin.com/ release non-free" | sudo tee /etc/apt/sources.list.d/gremlin.list # Import the GPG key sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys C81FC2F43A48B25808F9583BDFF170F324D41134 9CDB294B29A5B1E2E00C24C022E8EF3461A50EF6 # Install gremlin client and daemon sudo apt-get update && sudo apt-get install -y gremlin gremlind

 Note that you might also need to install the